-> - PSHE / Citizenship: Pupils should be able to understand their personal rights and freedoms, and they are advised on how to exercise these safely.
+- PSHE / Citizenship: Pupils should be able to understand their personal rights and freedoms, and they are advised on how to exercise these safely.
 Pupils have the opportunity to learn about different models of democracy and take part in votes, pupil voice questionnaires and the student council.
-Topics such as equal rights, prejudice and e-safety are taught.
+Topics such as equal rights, prejudice and online are taught.

 - Religious education (RE): Lessons reinforce messages of tolerance and respect for others.
 Children have the opportunity to visit places of worship that are important to different to faiths.
 We actively promote diversity through celebrations of different faiths and cultures.